The McGraw Fellowship for Business Journalism

 What happens to any payments for the article?

-Any fees the publication pays will go to the Fellow.
+Any additional fees the publication pays will go to the Fellow.

 Can international journalists apply?